Skip to main content

 Developing a Podman Desktop extension

-It is recommended that an extension is written in TypeScript for typechecking, but extensions CAN be written in JavaScript.
+It is recommended that an extension be written in TypeScript for type checking, but extensions can be written in JavaScript.

-Most extensions are externally loaded, however, we also dog-food our own API by loading them as internal extensions that use the same API.
-These internal maintained extensions can be used as an example and basis of how to build an externally-loaded extension.
+Most extensions are externally loaded; however, we also dogfood our own API by loading them as internal extensions that use the same API.
+These internally maintained extensions can be used as an example and basis for how to build an externally loaded extension.

 Overview of creating a new extension

-We try to simplify extension creation as much as possible by utilizing package.json as well as keeping activations simplistic within the extension by only providing two entrypoints: activate() and deactivate() from within the extension.
+We try to simplify extension creation as much as possible by utilizing package.json and by keeping activations simple within the extension, providing only two entrypoints: activate() and deactivate().

 Activating